 Generally speaking, taking advantage of the tax-deferred growth in a traditional IRA or 401(k) by leaving money in the account for as long as possible has financial benefits.
 This is true for those who inherit these accounts as well.
 Moreover, if beneficiaries have more control over their withdrawals, they might be able to wait until they are in a lower tax bracket to withdraw more money, or space out their withdrawals over many years to avoid being sent into a higher tax bracket due to one large withdrawal within a given year.

-Now, the SECURE Act imposes a hard 10-year rule on non-spouse beneficiaries: they must withdraw the entirety of the account within 10 years of the account owner's death.
-They can take out as much or as little as they like before the 10-year deadline, but they must finish withdrawing everything within 10 years.
+Now, the SECURE Act imposes a 10-year rule on non-spouse beneficiaries: they must withdraw the entirety of the account within 10 years of the account owner's death.
 However, there are exceptions for certain categories of beneficiaries, called "eligible designated beneficiaries," who can choose to withdraw amounts based on their expected lifetimes instead.
 Eligible designated beneficiaries include:

 EXAMPLE: In New Mexico, seven-year-old Benny inherits his mother's 401(k).
 Under the new SECURE Act rules, he can make the minimum withdrawals based on his age until he turns 18, the age of majority in New Mexico, at which point he will have 10 years to withdraw the entirety of the 401(k).
 In other words, he will have to deplete the account by the time he turns 28.

 EXAMPLE: Jessie names her brother Tad, who is five years younger than she is, as the beneficiary to her IRA.
-After Jessie dies, Tad can make withdrawals based on his own life expectancy.
+After Jessie dies, Tad can make withdrawals based on his own age.

-Unless one of these exemptions applies, non-spouse beneficiaries who fail to follow the 10-year rule will incur a very hefty 50% penalty.
-So, for example, if you fail to withdraw the entirety of an inherited retirement account within 10 years, and $50,000 remains in it, you will owe a tax penalty of $25,000.
+Unless one of these exemptions applies, non-spouse beneficiaries who fail to follow the 10-year rule will incur a significant penalty.

 If you are one of multiple beneficiaries to a single retirement account, the situation gets more complicated, and it is usually a good idea to split the account among the beneficiaries.